Without me? Inconceivably!

 The relationship between Josef Ackermann and his two successors Anshu Jain and Jürgen Fitschen is still tense today.
 Ackermann wanted to replace Axel Weber as his successor instead of their already rather the former Federal Bank president.

 But Weber preferred the chairmanship of the Swiss UBS.
-When the decision was taken for the double top of Jain and Fitschen then the Deutsche Bank was still inconceivable without him even for Ackermann.
+When the decision was taken for the double top of Jain and Fitschen then the Deutsche Bank was still unimaginable without him even for Ackermann.

 In the end, only resignation remained

 He would have assumed the chairmanship of the supervisory board, which is, however, frowned upon for reasons of good corporate governance, because the predecessor not only controls his successors but also his legacy.

 A quarter of the shareholders would have had to agree to a direct change from the Executive Board to the Supervisory Board.
 This vote, however, became increasingly unlikely, so Ackermann refrained from doing so.

 The decision was announced by the bank on 14.
 November 2011 with.
 On the same day, the public prosecutor's investigations and searches in connection with a statement Ackermanns were known in the process, which led the then late former media entrepreneur Leo Kirch against the Deutsche Bank.
 Worse, the timing for the announcement of Ackermann's farewell could not have turned out.

 That's the way it should go.
 In the weeks leading up to Ackermann's later departure from Zurich Insurance, it also hit the board of the leading German company Siemens.

 There, the replacement of former CEO Peter Löscher was highly controversial.
 The dissonances in the old board around Löscher also led to conflicts and intrigues on the supervisory board.